tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 ## Test for functionality

-`psql` into Postgres and enable the `postgis_tiger_geocoder` extension:
+If you haven't already run the following in Postgres, please do so now:

 ```
 CREATE EXTENSION postgis_tiger_geocoder CASCADE;
 ```

-Following PostGIS conventions, we created a schema called `tiger_data` to house the loaded data.
-If you'd like to query the data, you'll need to set the search path to include this schema:

 ```sql
 SET search_path TO "$user", public, tiger, tiger_data;
 ```

-If you'd like to make this change permanet and persist across sessions, you can alter the database:
+If you’d like to allow this to persist across sessions, you can alter the database via the following:

 ```sql
 ALTER DATABASE your_database_name SET search_path TO "$user", public, tiger, tiger_data;